Mr Kurt Fearnley AO

 Dr Innes led the merger of 4 blindness agencies to form Vision Australia and chaired the board of that agency.
 He is Chancellor of Central Queensland University and a Director of the State Insurance Regulatory Authority, regulating workers’ compensation and motor vehicle accident insurance in NSW.
 His autobiography ‘Finding A Way’ achieved popular acclaim in 2016.

-Chair: Audit Committee.
+Chair: Audit and Risk Committee.

 Ms Maryanne Diamond AO